chhavinain03/Text-Summariser/README.md

 source venv/bin/activate

 3. Install the required packages:
-Install all the required dependencies like flask, langchain etc.
+Install all the required dependencies like flask , langchain etc.

 4. Set up environment variables:
-In the your_module.py edit your gemini API key and use the application.
+In the your_module.py edit oyur gemini API key and use the application.